Luxury travel: Spain & Portugal wine tour ideas - Decanter

 Mas de Torrent Hotel & Spa Empordà

 Whether travelling from Barcelona or perhaps be driving from the south of France, Empordà’s landscape, flanked by the shimmering Mediterranean and dominated by the Pyrenees, is equally distinctive whichever route you choose.
 Vines have been cultivated here since the sixth century BC, and the region has benefitted from the innovation of the wave of young winemakers establishing themselves in the region.
 In Baix Empordà, you’ll find an 18th-century stone-built masia (farmhouse), now converted into a Relais & Chateaux elegant five-star hotel, Mas de Torrent.
-Complete with pool, spa and two restaurants with Mediterranean-inspired food by chef Jorge Garrido and monthly tastings by sommelier Pere Palmada.
+Complete with pool, spa and two restaurants with Mediterranean-inspired food from the celebrated 2-star chef Fina Puigdevall.

 Recommended by Sue Style, a food and wine journalist who writes for a range of publications and has her own website suestyle.com